-You try to fix it by changing the way you live and lose your self-esteem in the process.
+You try to fix it by changing how you live and losing your self-esteem in the process.
 You might be a victim of negging.
 Do you know what negging is?
 Here is what you want to know all about it.

 What is negging?

 Negging is a style of emotional manipulation where an individual gives deliberate compliments to another person to reduce their confidence level and subtly suggest that the former’s approval is indispensable.

 To understand what is negging, it is important to know that it is derived from neg, which means negative feedback.
 Negging, also called backhanded compliment or emotional manipulation, is a straightforward derisive comment highlighting negative-social value judgment.